A very impressive ceremony marked the unveiling and dedication of the

 Charles Caley, Stanley Caley, Alfred William Coleman, Arthur Robert

 Cracknell, Alfred Charles Crooks, Thomas Dibble, Arthur Charles Edwards, Harry Fellingham, Herbert Harward, Cyril Hicks, Arthur Hill, Sidney Hudson, Sidney Knevett Hudson, Alan Maurice Jackaman, Stanley Jackaman, William Jackaman, Harry Jowers, Ernest Keeler, Frank Lark, William Last, Ernest Laws, Stanley Laws, Albert Mann, James Meakings, Alfred Sidney Nicholls, William Powell, Charles Ratcliffe, Leslie Ratcliffe, George Harry Richardson, Fred Riches, James Roper, William Roxborough, Lewis Cooper Sawyer, Peter Scoffield, Fred William Self, Percy Self, Bertie Shemmings, Robert William Sizer, Edward Smith, Alfred Sparrow, Hansard Squirrell, Sidney Vincent, William Wisby and F.W.
-Mussett. (these names may have been recorded wrongly )
+Mussett. (these names may have been recorded incorrectly. )

 The memorial was then unveiled by Lieut.
 Colonel Frank Pretty, the